 I’m pleased to report Buffer has given me a new-found enthusiasm for social media with the growth insights to match.
 After only one week you’ll find yourself more active on social, getting more engagement and flurry of new followers.
 The best bit is that’s all with relatively little effort and without the usual inevitable distraction that’s comes with posting directly on the platforms.

 Buffer is a deceptively simple tool.
 No showstopping features.
 No silver social media bullet.
-Instead Buffer on focuses on a core set of basic features and makes sure it does them better than anybody else.
+Instead Buffer on focuses on a core set of basic features and makes sure it does them better than anybody else with a no-nonsense user interface.
 All with the aim of building healthy social media habits.

 Plus, if you’re building your brand around Instagram, you’re in luck, as Buffer is too.
-With Stories, Shop Grids, Tagging and First Comments, you’ve everything you need to delight your followers and grow your business.
+With Stories, Shop Grids, Tagging Users and First Comments, you’ve everything you need to delight your followers and grow your business.
+I just hope they get round to Twitter threads and unlimited post libaries.

 Buffer’s new Start Pages and reintroduced Engagement tools deserve special praise too.
 Social media is much more than a broadcasting medium.
 For most other things, Buffer integrations pick up most of the slack.

-I suspect Buffer’s sweet spot is small brands and agencies whose businesses live or die on social media - power users, posting on all platforms, with multiple people chipping in on accounts.
-Buffer brings order to their chaos, teamwork and full content calendars, with easy-access to the insights they need to justify that investment and constantly improve their craft.
+With so many social media management tools, what’s Buffer’s sweet spot?
+I suspect it’s small brands and agencies whose businesses live or die on social media - power users, posting on all platforms, with multiple people chipping in on accounts.
+Buffer brings order to their chaos, team member management and full content calendars, with easy-access to the insights they need to justify that investment and constantly improve their craft.